mengwanguc/gpufs/notes.md

 tf.data: A Machine Learning Data Processing Framework
 - 70% jobs' data size decreases after preprocessing.
 Why don't we store them directly?
 - cache preprocessed data?
+- some datasets use "shuffle" transformation, so should be excluded.

 # Nov 27